Wednesday, 17 May 2023

 Star Fox SNES Super Nintendo Box Art

 Released in 1993, Star Fox (known as Starwing in Europe) was the first game to utilize the Super FX chip.
-Developed by Nintendo and Argonaut Software, this rail shooter introduced players to the thrilling intergalactic adventures of Fox McCloud and the Star Fox team.
-Its groundbreaking 3D graphics and fast-paced gameplay showcased the capabilities of the Super FX chip, setting a new standard for presentation in a video game and pushing the boundaries of what was possible on the SNES.
-It's a true classic with a ton of character, one of the best games on the console, and has an absolutely banging soundtrack as well.
+Developed by Nintendo and Argonaut Software, this rail shooter introduced the world to the thrilling intergalactic adventures of Fox McCloud and the Star Fox team.
+It was a space epic like no other at the time, with groundbreaking 3D graphics and fast-paced gameplay that showcased the capabilities of the Super FX chip, setting a new standard for presentation in a video game and pushing the boundaries of what was possible on the SNES.
+Sure, the graphics may have been a little blocky, but hey, it was the '90s, and at the time it looked awesome!
+Star Fox is a true shooter classic with a ton of character, one of the best games on the console, and has an absolutely banging soundtrack as well.
 10 out of 10!

 Shop for Star Fox on eBay